lexy-ai/lexy/docs/docs/quickstart.md

 The Lexy server is a RESTful API that provides endpoints for storing and retrieving documents, applying transformations, and managing collections and indexes.

 The API is documented using Swagger.
-You can access the Swagger UI at `http://localhost:9900/docs` when the Lexy server is running.
+You can view the Swagger UI in the [REST API docs](reference/rest-api/index.md) or access it locally at `http://localhost:9900/docs` when running the Lexy server.

 ![lexy-swagger.png](assets%2Fimages%2Flexy-swagger.png)